Alida Neave

-Alida Neave is a former South African tennis player.
+Alida Neave is a South African former tennis player.

 Neave reached the doubles final at the 1929 French Championships with compatriot Bobbie Heine Miller but were defeated in the final by Lili de Alvarez and Kea Bouman in two straight sets.
 In 1937, she made the singles final of the South African Championships but lost in three sets to Bobbie Heine Miller.